e10v/tea-tasting/README.md

 ### Result

-Once the experiment is defined, it can calculate the result with method `experiment.analyze`.
+Once the experiment is defined, calculate the result with method `experiment.analyze`.
 It accepts the experiment data as the first parameter, `data`, and returns an instance of the `ExperimentResult` class.

 The `ExperimentResult` object contains the experiment result for each metric.
 To serialize results use one of these methods: